entropyxyz/cli/README.md

 * ```yarn```

-* you can add am .env file or input the info when prompted by the cli
+* you can add am .env file or input the info when prompted by the cli.

 ```
 ENDPOINT_CHAIN=""
 SEED=""
 NAME=""
 ```
+* before you start the cli ensure that you're running two chains and two validators. local and remote devnet spinup option coming soon.
 * to start the CLI run:
 * ```yarn entropy```